AntonSol919/linkspace/homepage/eli5.md

 But this is archaic in two ways.

 - We are sending the host the password when we register
-- If alice and bob want to know for sure they are talking to eachother , this _specific_ host has to _always_ play middleman to validate their identity.
+- If alice and bob want to know for sure they are talking to eachother, this _specific_ host has to _always_ play middleman to validate their identity.

 Public key cryptography provides a math solution.
 Anybody at anytime can run an algorithm to pick two numbers.